Generic Name and Formulations:

 Should be administered by trained healthcare providers.
 Inspect the scalp to ensure access device is not compromised prior to each infusion.
 Discontinue if access device-related complications develop.
-Routinely test CSF samples to detect subclinical device infections.
+Monitor for meningitis and other device-related infections; obtain CSF sample for cell count and culture prior to each infusion.
+Discontinue immediately if anaphylaxis or severe hypersensitivity reactions occur.
+Have appropriate medical treatment readily available.
 Monitor BP and HR before starting, during, and post-infusion.
 History of bradycardia, conduction disorder, structural heart disease: perform ECG during infusion; without cardiac abnormalities: perform ECG every 6 months.
-Have appropriate medical treatment available.
-Discontinue immediately if anaphylaxis or severe hypersensitivity reactions occur.
 Pregnancy.
 Nursing mothers.

 Hydrolytic lysosomal N-terminal tripeptidyl peptidase.